'Door still open' for Brexit powers deal

 Scotland Brexit: 'Door still open' for powers deal

-A UK government minister has told his Scottish counterparts the "door is still open" for a deal to end the long-running Brexit powers dispute.
+The UK government has told its Scottish counterparts the "door is still open" for a deal to end the long-running Brexit powers dispute.

 Despite months of talks between the two sides, the Scottish government has said it cannot yet sign up to the UK government's Brexit bill.